PatrickFis/Azure-Study-Notes/Azure Developer/Azure Functions.md

 - When there are multiple queue messages waiting, the queue trigger retrieves a batch of messages and invokes function instances concurrently to process them.
   - Default batch size: 16 (this is configurable in the host.json file)
   - When there are 8 messages remaining the runtime will get another batch of messages, so the the maximum amount being processed concurrently per function on one VM will be 24.
 If your function scales to multiple VMs then this limit will be increased proportionally.

+# Misc
+- See https://learn.microsoft.com/en-us/shows/exam-readiness-zone/preparing-for-az-204-develop-azure-compute-solutions-1-of-5 for information on what may appear on the exam.
+  - Be familiar with triggers and bindings
+    - Creation with JSON or annotations in code
+    - Know about the function.json file
+      - Know the difference between directly editing files in the portal vs doing it locally and publishing it
+  - Be familiar with classes and interfaces you'll be using
+    - It's not going to be about syntax, but you should know this and some of the larger methods
+  - Be familiar with the Durable Functions SDK
+    - Understand the patterns for using Durable Functions